GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 1. Select **Run Query**, a button on the top right.

 1. In the **Logs field explorer**, select **test-logger** for **CONTAINER_NAME**.
     After you add the `log` field to the summary line, you should see logs similar to the following:

     ![fluentbit-filter-before](https://storage.googleapis.com/gcp-community/tutorials/kubernetes-engine-customize-fluentbit/fluentbit-filter-before.png)

+    You have now deployed the Fluent Bit DaemonSet.

 ## Filter information from the log file

 In this section, you configure Fluent Bit to filter certain data so that it is not logged.
 For this tutorial, you filter out Social Security numbers, credit card numbers, and email addresses.
-To make this update, you change the daemonset to use a different ConfigMap that contains these filters.
+To make this update, you change the DaemonSet to use a different ConfigMap that contains these filters.
 You use Kubernetes rolling updates feature and preserve the old version of the ConfigMap.

 1. Open the
     [`kubernetes/fluentbit-configmap.yaml`](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/kubernetes-engine-customize-fluentbit/kubernetes/fluentbit-configmap.yaml) file in an editor.

 1. Uncomment the lines after `### sample log scrubbing filters` and before `### end sample log scrubbing filters`.

 1. Change the name of the ConfigMap from `fluent-bit-config` to `fluent-bit-config-filtered` by editing the `metadata.name` field.

+    Edit the portion of the file above so it looks like this:

+        name: fluentbit-gcp-config-filtered
+        namespace: kube-system
+        labels:
+          k8s-app: fluentbit-gcp-custom

 1. Save and close the file.

-## Update the Fluent Bit daemonset to use the new configuration
+## Update the Fluent Bit DaemonSet to use the new configuration

 In this section, you change `kubernetes/fluentbit-daemonset.yaml` to mount the `fluent-bit-config-filtered` ConfigMap instead of the
 `fluent-bit-config` ConfigMap.